home-assistant/home-assistant.io/source/_integrations/sun.markdown

 ha_config_flow: true
 ---

-The sun integration will use the location your
+The sun integration will use the location as
 {% my general title="configured in your Home Assistant configuration" %} to track if the sun is above or below the horizon.
 The sun can be used within automation as